-Using The Discussion Forum The Discussion Forum is the area where students can ask (and answer) questions regarding the course material as well as view class announcements.
+Using The Discussion Forum The Discussion Forum is the area where students can ask (and answer) questions regarding the course material.
 To access the Discussion Forum, simply click on the link underneath Announcements, where a page listing all current discussion topics will be displayed.